I Am Elizabeth Smart: Plot

 Elizabeth Smart recaps the time in which she was kidnapped and tells her perspective of it.

-It starts on June 5, 2002, with the kidnapping of 14-year old Elizabeth Smart (Alana Boden) in the middle of the night by a religious fanatic named Brian David Mitchell (Skeet Ulrich), who unknowingly wakes her sister Mary Katherine (Cassidy Nugent).
+It starts on June 5, 2002 with the kidnapping of 14-year old Elizabeth Smart (Alana Boden) in the middle of the night by a religious fanatic named Brian David Mitchell (Skeet Ulrich).
+He unknowingly wakes her sister Mary Katherine (Cassidy Nugent).
 In his hilly encampment, Mitchell and his wife Wanda Ileen Barzee (Deirdre Lovejoy) subjected her to bizarre religious rituals.
 On the first night, Mitchell forces Elizabeth to change clothes and proceeds to perform a ceremony in which they are “married”; that night, he rapes her.
 She later realizes that she had previously met Mitchell when he worked for her parents as a handyman.

 Mitchell rapes, starves, and drugs Elizabeth while claiming that his followers will kill her family if she doesn't do as he says.
 Mitchell treats her as his "second wife".
 In one of these rituals, he strips her naked and forces her to choose her “new name” from the Bible.
 Elizabeth's narration states that she chose the name Esther.

 Elizabeth later drinks alcohol when Mitchell threatens to have her go without food, water, or sleep.
 While Mitchell forbids Elizabeth from talking about her family, he does allow her to talk about her cousin Olivia.
 He leaves the encampment to claim Olivia and Elizabeth had prayed that Olivia would be safe.
 He returns, having been unable to kidnap Olivia, due to a "vision from God."

 After being absent for some days, Mitchell returns, and Barzee asks him to take her to the “parties” he goes to.
 Mitchell brings Barzee and Elizabeth with him to a party, and makes them wear full-length robes so Elizabeth won't be recognized.

 Two months after the kidnapping, Mitchell devises a plan to leave Salt Lake City with Elizabeth and Barzee, possibly to Boston or New York City.
 To research potential places to relocate, Mitchell and Barzee visit the Salt Lake City Public Library with Elizabeth, instructing her not to talk to anyone.
 There, they are noticed by a library patron because of their unusual dress, each wearing full-length robes with veils concealing most of their faces.
 A police detective arrives at the library and confronts them.
 However, Mitchell deters him by claiming that Elizabeth is his daughter and that they are unable to remove their veils or garb for religious reasons.
 He even prevents Barzee and Elizabeth from speaking, stating that their religion prohibits women from speaking in public.